 A National Program at Work in Mississippi

 ODfree.org is a program administered by the Mississippi State Department of Health (MSDH) and supported by a federal grant initiative funded by the United States Centers for Disease Control and Prevention (CDC).
-The purpose of the program, called Overdose Data to Action (OD2A), is to collect comprehensive and timely data on nonfatal and fatal overdoses as a means to inform OD prevention and response efforts nationwide.
-MSPHI is proud to bring the benefits of this program to the state of Mississippi.
+The program, called Overdose Data to Action in States (OD2A), funds 49 state health departments and the District of Columbia to expand drug overdose surveillance and prevention efforts.
+Surveillance activities help track overdoses, emerging drug threats, associated risk factors, and enhance biosurveillance and data linkage.

 The opioid epidemic in particular has had a profound effect on the citizens of Mississippi in relation to overdose deaths, economic impact, and behavioral health.